sensasi-delight/csts/README.md

 # Chicken Slaughtering Tracing System - App

-This repository is a supplement resource for a research article entitled ["PENGEMBANGAN SISTEM TELUSUR BERBASIS BLOCKCHAIN PADA RUMAH POTONG AYAM HALAL"](https://repository.its.ac.id/97209/).
+This repository is a supplement resource for a research article entitled "[Pengembangan Sistem Telusur Berbasis Blockchain pada Rumah Potong Ayan Halal](https://repository.its.ac.id/97209/)" (Development of Blockchain-Based Traceability System for Halal Slaughterhouse).

 Other resources: